chapmanjacobd/library/README.md

             lb watch --queue inf
             lb watch -L 99999999999999999999999

-            You might also want to restrict the play queue when you only want 1000 random files for example:
+            You may also want to restrict the play queue.
+            For example, when you only want 1000 random files:

             lb watch -u random -L 1000